-The Aleutia E2 is a fast little PC that uses just 8 Watts of power with a peak power usage around 15 Watts when used with external USB hard drives.
-To put it in context, it has roughly the same power consumption as an energy saving lightbulb.
+The Aleutia E2 is a fast little PC that uses just 8 Watts of power with a peak power usage of around 15 Watts when used with external USB hard drives.
+To put it in context, it has roughly the same power consumption as an energy-saving lightbulb.
 Many PCs and laptops draw around 300W and 200W respectively, so it’s a huge energy saver.
-It’s eco friendly technology has been inspired by developing countries as an answer to remote and cheap computing.
+Its eco-friendly technology has been inspired by developing countries as an answer to remote and cheap computing.

 More Info: Aleutia.com